mercadopago/devsite-docs/plugins_sdks/plugins/prestashop/instalation.en.md

  - Choose the expiration date.
  - Discount for paying with Mercado Pago.

-**We temporarily suspend some features from version 4.1.0 of the plugin:**
+**We temporarily suspended some features from version 4.1.0 of the plugin:**
 - Mercado Envíos.
 - Discount coupons.
 - Installment calculator.